kamerynjw/kamerynjw.github.io/teaching/2023/math211.md

 Announcements
 -------------

+* For the midterm, you will get a formula sheet with the formulas for arc length and surface area.
+For the other formulas you need: if you can remember the picture for breaking the problem up into infinitely small pieces, that picture gives you the formula.

 * **Remember that the first midterm is Friday, September 29th.**

 * [Here]({{ page.url }}sg1.pdf) is a study guide for the first midterm.